neondatabase/website/content/docs/introduction/branching.md

 Your Neon project's [root branch](../../reference/glossary#root-branch) (`main`) also has an endpoint.

-To connect to a branch or root branch from a client or application, you must connect to the branch's endpoint.
-For more information connecting to a branch endpoint, see [Branches](../../get-started-with-neon/get-started-branching/).
+To connect to a database in a branch from a client or application, you must connect to the branch's endpoint.
+For more information connecting to a branch endpoint, see [Connect to a branch](../../manage/branches/#connect-to-a-branch).

 ## Branching workflows